 Research Independent Study (393/394)

-Research Independent Study requires the exploration of a research question based on review of the relevant scientific literature, and the testing of a hypothesis or inferential analysis based on original data gathered from field work, laboratory work or other primary sources.
+Research Independent Study requires the exploration of a research question based on review of the relevant scientific literature and the testing of a hypothesis or inferential analysis based on original data gathered from field work, laboratory work, or other primary sources.
 The goal is to produce a new and unique contribution to the field.
-Depending on the scope of the project, students may have a second Research Independent Study with the same mentor to continue her/his project.
+Depending on the scope of the project, students may have a second Research Independent Study with the same mentor to continue their project.
 In these cases, an intermediate product is delivered at the end of the first semester.

 Fulfilling Major Requirements

 Students majoring or minoring in Earth and Ocean Sciences may count their Independent Study courses as upper-level electives.
 Those who are pursuing Graduation with Distinction, however, may count only one course as an upper-level elective.